Students studying nursing at Carthage have many opportunities to enrich their education.

 Internships

-After their first clinical, students are able to apply to a variety of health care organizations to work as a student nurse intern.
+After their first clinical, students can apply to various health care organizations to work as student nurse interns.
 These internships are paid positions that also afford students invaluable, additional clinical experience.
 Many students continue their internships throughout their time at Carthage.

-Carthage nursing students can get involved in a number of student organizations dedicated to putting what’s learned in the classroom into practice, including the Nursing Student Council, Pre-Health Club, Carthage Association of Nursing Students (CANS), and more.
+Carthage nursing students can get involved in several student organizations dedicated to putting what’s learned in the classroom into practice, including the Nursing Student Council, Pre-Health Club, Carthage Association of Nursing Students (CANS), and more.

-The Carthage Association for Nursing Students (CANS) engages students in a variety of community service opportunities, such as producing Blessing Bags at Christmas for Kenosha’s homeless community, collecting clothing donations for those in need, and fundraising for school supplies.
+The Carthage Association for Nursing Students (CANS) engages students in various community service opportunities, such as producing Blessing Bags at Christmas for Kenosha’s homeless community, collecting clothing donations for those in need, and fundraising for school supplies.

 One-on-One Preceptorship

 The final clinical experience in the senior year provides an intensive one-on-one preceptorship with a registered nurse.
-This experience helps prepare them for the transition to an entry-level professional nurse.
+This experience helps prepare them for the transition to entry-level professional nursing.

 NCLEX Preparation